NyKepler/CerCNsig/README.md

 	1. Generate CNsig from the HGSC tumor samples.
 	2. Generate CNsig from HGSC Cervical samples (VS).
 	3. Reorder component and plot heatmap.
-	4. Compare CNsignature across Britroc, HGSC tumor and HGSC VS.
+	4. Compare CNsignature across Britroc, HGSC tumor and HGSC Cervical.
 	5. Compare CNsig component weights: one histogram for each signature, containing the relative weighting of each of the components, colour coded by the feature distribution they come from.
 	6. Underlying Feature distributions of different sample sets.
 	7. Mixture model